Sandstone shapes 'forged by gravity'

 The key to the experiments, published in Nature Geoscience, was an unusual "locked sand" dug from a Czech quarry.

-The study's first author, Dr Jiri Bruthans from Charles University in Prague, said the new study revealed the "Michelangelo" behind some of the world's most famous rocky landmarks.
+The study's first author, Dr Jiri Bruthans from Charles University in Prague, said the results revealed the "Michelangelo" behind some of the world's most famous rocky landmarks.

 "The stress field is the master sculptor - it tells the weather where to pick," he told BBC News.